 During the growing season, feed with a weak orchid fertilizer bimonthly or scatter slow-release pellets in the growing media at the beginning of the season.
 Be careful to avoid a high nitrogen fertilizer as this will cause rapid foliage growth at the expense of the bloom.

 Cymbidiums have been known to briefly withstand freezing temperatures, although frost will kill them.
-Nights down to 40 degrees F are fine.
-On the other side, cymbidiums can also withstand considerably summer heat without wilting, as they are suited to the temperate regions of Asia where there is considerable variation in seasonal and day/night temperatures.
+Nights with temperatures down to 40 degrees F are fine.
+On the other side, cymbidiums can also withstand summer heat without wilting, as they are suited to the temperate regions of Asia where there is considerable variation in seasonal and day/night temperatures.

 The cymbidium bloom is triggered by a combination of falling temperatures and reduced water.
 The miniatures have generally been crossed with warm-house orchids, so they aren't quite as dependent on cold weather to bloom, but it's still an important part of cymbidium culture.